hungpham2017/Hartree-Fock/README.md

 # Hartree-Fock
-Simple Hartree-Fock codes in Python, C++, fortran
+Simple Hartree-Fock codes in Python, C++, fortran.
+Hope first year grads in computational chemistry or so may find these useful for their 'Hartree-Fock coding project'